ruby-rice/rice/README.md

 This documentation and branch are for the 3.x line of Rice.
 For the header-only version of Rice use the `master` branch and any version from 4.x onward.

+The documentation for the 4.x line is found at https://jasonroelofs.com/rice/4.x.

 # Project Details {#project}

 The source is hosted on GitHub: http://github.com/jasonroelofs/rice